 He's just an innocent victim.

-He's just an innocent victim of the wallpapering of contributions of members of course.
+He's just an innocent victim of the wallpapering of contributions the members of these guys are innocent, clean, and pure as the wind-driven snow.

-Um never had a meal with him, that's a crime, because what a nail delay on those things.
+Never had a meal with it, and that's a crime because we're to nail delay on those things.

 Now, this is interesting, though.

-When I went through the list of Democrats that took money from either the tribes or from Abramov.
+And one facet of this, folks, because you, like Snerdley was just asking me when I went through the list of Democrats that took money from either the tribes or from Abramoff.

 He took four grand, at least four grand.

-Why would somebody so filthy, stinking rich run around with his hand out for four grand for some Indian tribe or Jack Abramov?
+Why would somebody so filthy, stinking rich run around with his handout for four grand from some Indian tribe or Jack Abramoff?

-And the answer, folks, this is why I am here.
+And the answer, folks, is why I am here.

 You cannot bribe yourself with your own money.